uccser/cs-field-guide/docs/source/other/setup_virtual_machine.rst

 =================================================

-The following steps are just one way to set up an Linux virtual machine for CS Unplugged development, and are intended for those new to setting up virtual machines.
+The following steps are just one way to set up an Linux virtual machine for CS Field Guide development, and are intended for those new to setting up virtual machines.

 1. Download and install `Oracle VirtualBox`_.
 2. Download installation of preferred Linux operating system.
    A common choice is `Ubuntu 16.04.2 LTS`_.
 3. Open VirtualBox and click ``New``.
-4. Enter a name for your virtual machine, for example "CS Unplugged".
+4. Enter a name for your virtual machine, for example "CS Field Guide".
    Also select the type and version of your operating system.
    If you downloaded the Ubuntu linked above, the type is "Linux", and version is "Ubuntu (64-bit)".
 Click "Next/Continue".